mozilla/pontoon/docs/dev/setup.rst

      $ make build

-   That will build the containers required for development: frontend and server.
+   That will install Pontoon's JS dependencies, build the frontend packages, and build the server container.

    ..
 Note::